 • Interference level identification in different frequency bands and geographical areas.

-The Myriad-RF has one RF broadband output, one RF broadband input with digital baseband interface, established via standard connector.
-The board also provides the user with pin headers for power supply, reference clock, analog I/Q input/output and SPI interface connections.
-It can be easily connected to baseband chipsets, FPGAs or to run in standalone mode.
+The Myriad-RF has one RF broadband output, and one RF broadband input with a digital baseband interface, established via a standard connector.
+The board also provides the user with pin headers for the power supply, reference clock, analogue I/Q input/output and SPI interface connections.
+It can be easily connected to baseband chipsets and FPGAs or run in standalone mode.
 The module is shown in Figure 3.

 Form factor dimensions